-Chair Michael Stryker opened the meeting and announced that the minutes have been approved for the 12/5/2011 and 2/6/2012 meetings will be put up on the Council web site shortly.
+Chair Michael Stryker opened the meeting and announced that the minutes have been approved for the 12/5/2011 and 2/6/2012 meetings and will be put up on the Council web site shortly.

 Michael gave a report on recent courses up for GI approval and status on backlog of courses held over from the 2010-2011 academic year.
 Two courses from Dietetics, Fashion Merchandising and Hospitality have been reviewed by the Council.
 One passed with no issues; the second went forward after changes.
 However, Faculty Senate identified issues with this course: the description needs to be revised to more closely reflect the content and, because it focuses on the United States, it is not really a global issues course.
 We have an updated syllabus for Art History 496.
 The proposal has to be re-written to address how the GI goals will be met.
+Once the instructor Keith Holz provides the proposal, CIE will reconsider the course for GI status,

 There are other courses that are still pending: